-Quantum computing & mobility
+Quantum computing & Mobility

 We explore the potential of quantum computers for highly relevant and critical application problems from mobility.
-For this purpose, we develop customised quantum algorithms and demonstration problems and implement them on the quantum computing hardware at the DLR Innovation Centres.
+For this purpose, we develop customised quantum algorithms and demonstration problems and implement them on the quantum computing hardware at the Innovation Centres.

 We use quantum computing for mobility applications through collaboration between industry partners and DLR institutes.
 These include strategic and tactical planning processes in air transport, optimization problems in demand-driven traffic in road transport, planning and dispatching processes in rail transport, route and trajectory optimization in highly automated/autonomous systems in maritime transport, and optimization of multidimensional logistics networks in intermodal transport.
 We implement simplified demonstration problems on the quantum computing hardware at the DLR Innovation Centers.
 The project results are incorporated into the Quantum Computing and Mobility roadmap.